albertogg/albertogg.github.com/_posts/2014-08-24-installing-golang-on-os-x.md

-If you are using Vim as your text editor I blindly recommend [vim-go][vim-go] from [fatih][fatih] it's a fantastic plugin, really really complete and well crafted, give it a *Go*, you will not regret it.
+If you are using Vim as your text editor I blindly recommend [vim-go][vim-go] from [fatih][fatih] it's a fantastic plugin, really really complete and well crafted, give it a *Go*, you'll not regret it.

+These are two resources that will shows you how to set Vim for Go development.
+[Setting up Vim as your Go IDE][gist], and [Setup VIM for Go development][post]

 [article]: http://arslan.io/ten-useful-techniques-in-go
 [brew]: http://brew.sh/